Picture this situation at school or university.

 Average annual salary: US$103,150

 There are different types of engineering, ranging from petroleum engineering to environmental engineering.
-None, however, is as popular as mechanical engineering due to how transferrable knowledge is within this field.
+None, however, is as popular as mechanical engineering due to the transferable nature of the knowledge within this field.

 As engineering students progress through their academic year, their curriculum can vary widely, depending on the chosen major.
-But regardless of the field of engineering, the qualities necessary for students to do well are similar.
+However, regardless of the field of engineering, the qualities necessary for students to excel are similar.

 Since this is a STEM field, it requires sharp analytical, precision and problem-solving skills — traits which are more likely found among introverts.